Mineshafter61/MikesTCAddons/README.md

-# OldThrottle
+# SimpleThrottle
-OldThrottle Plugin: A new way to control your trains!
+SimpleThrottle is a fork of OldThrottle designed to make the train throttle process easier for people who don't understand the traditional throttle system.

-## How to use
+## How to use (TO BE UPDATED)

 ### Initialising the train
 1. Spawn a train.